McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/_index.en.md

 weight = 4
 +++

 Hugo uses Markdown as its content format.
-However, there are a lot of things that Markdown doesn’t support well.
+However, there are a lot of things that Markdown doesn't support well.

 You could use pure HTML to expand your possibilities.
 But this happens to be a bad idea.
 Everyone uses Markdown because it's pure and simple to read.
 You should avoid HTML to keep it as simple and portable as possible.